protonesso/kot-pkg/README.md

 ```
 cd kot-pkg
 wget https://raw.githubusercontent.com/TheOrangeCat/kot-pkg/master/kot-pkg
+chmod +x kot-pkg
 ```
 After that, you may want to be able to use kot-pkg from any place.
-To do that, you need to edit your .bashrc (or whatever your shell is.
-In my case, it's .zshrc)
+To do that, you need to edit your /etc/profile.
+Add this line to it(in the end!).
 ```
 export PATH="$PATH":/path-to-kot-pkg
 ```